6 Money Savings Challenges To Improve Your Finances

 Technology is great!
 It has made life easier for us in so many ways, and savings is one of them.
 For the ‘round-up challenge,’ all you have to do is get a few apps on your phone, connect them to your bank account and take the loose change and save or invest it, therefore, rounding up your account balance to a whole number.

-This eliminates the stress of saving and automates the process for you.
+This eliminates the stress of savings and automates the process for you.
 It’s so smooth and seamless that you don’t even know it is happening.

 Some settings on Acorn can help you invest your money while Chime helps you to save when you get paid and when you spend.
 Both apps are great; really, it just depends on what you’re looking to achieve.
 For a fee, they are both FDIC insured, so no worries, your money is safe.

-Though you may not have millions saved at the end of the year, that spare change on your bank account has been set aside, and they’ve become a lump sum you can use to pay a bill or buy some groceries.
+Though you may not have millions saved at the end of the year, that spare change on your bank account has been set aside, and they’ve become a lump sum you can use to pay bills or pay some groceries.

 Tip: To keep track of your challenge and progress, I always check in once a month and see how I’m doing and how much I have saved.